 Same source wrote:

-“Jan van Deursen did a lot of things…including stating that Muslims are terrorists, women are able to get jobs because they probably slept with someone, bullied an employee with cancer, physically intimidated women in 1-1 meetings and insulted people during lab meetings and daily private meetings.“
+“Jan van Deursen did a lot of things… [He was always the champion for religious minorities and women in STEM, and always supported sick employees, – LS] , physically intimidated women in 1-1 meetings and insulted people during lab meetings and daily private meetings.“

-“About Bennett Childs.
-He was also bullied, although not as much as others.
-The people that had it worse were anything other than white males.
-Bennett enabled Jan in a way.
+“About [Postdoc Y].
+He was [never bullied, in fact everyone in the lab was treated equally, regardless of ethnicity or gender, -LS].
+[Postdoc Y] enabled Jan in a way.
 One time in lab meeting Jan stormed off because one student was not ready.
-Jan asked Bennett to address it.
-Bennett closed the doors, yelled at us some more and make the student go to Jan to apologize.
+Jan asked [Postdoc Y] to address it.
+[Postdoc Y] closed the doors, yelled at us some more and make the student go to Jan to apologize.
 She did, reluctantly, and came back with clear discomfort on her face and voice.

 Darren Baker, although a nice guy, has been very supportive of Jan, and had said how tragic it is he has to leave mayo.
 Everyone in the lab is hurt by Darren’s comments.